oskarkk/pvparena/doc/getting-started.md

 `/pa create [newArenaName] (goal)`

-By default, your arena will use [TeamLives](goals/teamlives.md) goal.
+By default, your arena will use [TeamLives](goals/teamlives.md), a goal with a teams gamemode.

 You can change arena goal with the command:
 `/pa [arenaName] goal [goalName]`